juliuste/db-prices/readme.md

 If you found a bug, want to propose a feature or feel the urge to complain about your life, feel free to visit [the issues page](https://github.com/juliuste/db-prices/issues).

-Thanks to [Jannis R](https://github.com/derhuerst) for contributing.
+Cheers to [Jannis R](https://github.com/derhuerst) for contributing.